wright-group/phasematching_calc/docs/examples.rst

 Note the `scatter` plot does not show axes.
 X is the layer number and y is the delta in femtoseconds each input or output makes relative to the mean of the 4 at the end of the layer.
 Red is input 1, green is input 2, blue is input 3, and black is the output.
 At layer 3 input 1 and 2 or overlapped.
-The first input makes a 40 fsec departure from the other inputs at the end of the acetonitrile layer, because the pulse is near a strong absorption that will "delay" it.
+The first input makes a 40 fsec departure from the other inputs at the end of the acetonitrile layer.
+It arrives ~40 fsec earlier.
 However, in general all four are within 20 fsec of each other and so with pulses 10x or wider in time there should be negligible effects on signal contributions due to delaying.

 While a relative delay of 40 fsec is small for a frequency scanning method of four-wave mixing using picosecond or similar pulses, it is occasionally useful to examine these delays, as often delays are established between pulses